catalyst/developing-with-cwp/README.md

 # Introduction

-This repository is for the SilverStripe CWP developer course run at Catalyst.
+This repository is for the SilverStripe developer course run at Catalyst, which has been updated to reflect changes for SilverStripe 4 and CWP 2.
 It contains the lessons students work though on the course.

 Currently this is a 1-day intro course, but a second day covering more advanced topics is planned if there is sufficient interest.